christinepham/interview-resources/README.md

 ## Introduction

-Interview Resources aims to bring you a comprehensive list of interview questions commonly heard in today's job-hunting market.
+Interview Resources aims to bring you a list of interview questions commonly heard in today's job-hunting market.

 The collection will be separated by interview type, rather than company, so that you can apply the questions across industries.

-Ready.
-Set.
-Land the Offer.
+There is also a file with other resources for interview practice, feel free to add to it.

 ** Note: *Most of these will be based on Entry Level SWE Questions that have been asked.
 There may also be Internship ones as well and Code Challenges given.*